This node is the default scheduler that executes work items on your local machine. This node also runs its scheduled work items in parallel.

 On Task Failure

-The work item will succeed and a warning will be added to the node.
+The work item succeeds and a warning message is added to the node.

-The work item will be restarted immediately, according to the parameters below.
+The work item restarts immediately, according to the Maximum Retries and Retry Count Attribute parameter settings.

 Handle All Non Zero

-When on, lets you specify a particular exit code with the Exit Code field, all other non-zero will be regarded as a failure.
+When off, lets you specify a particular exit code with the Exit Code field.
+All other non-zero exit codes are regarded as failures.

 This parameter is only available when Handle All Non Zero is off.

-Sets the maximum number of times the task will be restarted.
+Sets the maximum number of times the work item will be restarted.

 Retry Count Attribute